error454/error454.github.com/_posts/2017-03-09-death-tick.md

 ---
 Last year I was so frustrated with compile times in UE4 that I hacked together [a script](https://gist.github.com/error454/1eed2db4cce45716c8c5#file-unrealbuildhue-py-L40) that changed the color of one of the lights in my office to let me know when a compile had finished.
 I also stashed away the compile times in a log file so I could analyze them later.

 In the ~6 month period from June 26, 2015 - January 16, 2016, I spent 44.98 hours compiling across a total of 4,660 compiles.
 This averages to 34.75 seconds/compile but it doesn't account for the time taken to reload UE4 and get back to what I was working on when a hot-reload failed (~25% chance) or when I forgot to check my pointers.
-This utter frustration with C++ iteration time in UE4 led me to discover a somewhat ridiculously named programming language called Skookum Script.
+This utter frustration with C++ iteration time in UE4 led me to discover a somewhat ridiculously named programming language called SkookumScript.

 All I wanted was to reduce my C++ iteration times with a simple scripting language that I could use in UE4.
 Instead, I underwent a complete programming paradigm shift.
 And when you find something this profound and amazing, you just have to share it with others.
 <!--more-->